 The Compensation Committee has the authority to engage independent advisors to assist it in carrying out its responsibilities.
-During fiscal 2015, the Compensation Committee retained Compensia, Inc. ("Compensia"), a national compensation consulting firm, as its independent compensation consultant to provide assistance on executive and director compensation matters.
-Compensia advised the Compensation Committee on a variety of compensation-related matters in fiscal 2015, including:
+During fiscal 2016, the Compensation Committee retained Compensia, Inc. ("Compensia"), a national compensation consulting firm, as its independent compensation consultant to provide assistance on executive and director compensation matters.
+Compensia advised the Compensation Committee on a variety of compensation-related matters in fiscal 2016, including:

-- the competitiveness of our executive compensation program by providing market review of executive compensation, evaluating our compensation peer group composition and compensation at our compensation peer group companies; the competitiveness of our executive compensation program by providing market review of executive compensation, evaluating our compensation peer group composition and compensation at our compensation peer group companies; - the pay levels of our named executive officers by assessing and proposing equity and cash compensation guidelines for various executive job levels and assessing compensation levels for our executive officers; the pay levels of our named executive officers by assessing and proposing equity and cash compensation guidelines for various executive job levels and assessing compensation levels for our executive officers; - our executive compensation program design, including short-term and long-term incentive plan design and pay mix, the framework for our long-term incentive awards and our retention strategies, and evaluation of our compensation recoupment (i.e., "clawback") policies; and our executive compensation program design, including short-term and long-term incentive plan design and pay mix, the framework for our long-term incentive awards and our retention strategies, and evaluation of our compensation recoupment (i.e., "clawback") policies; and - · the compensation arrangements for our Board.
+- the competitiveness of our executive compensation program by providing market review of executive compensation, evaluating our compensation peer group composition and compensation at our compensation peer group companies; - the pay levels of our named executive officers by assessing and proposing equity and cash compensation guidelines for various executive job levels and assessing compensation levels for our executive officers; - our executive compensation program design, including short-term and long-term incentive plan design and pay mix, the framework for our long-term incentive awards and our retention strategies, and evaluation of our compensation recoupment (i.e., "clawback") policies; and - · the compensation arrangements for our Board.

-The Compensation Committee is supported in its work by members of our management team-including Dr. Su, our President and Chief Executive Officer, our Senior Vice President, Human Resources, Corporate Communications and Investor Relations, our Senior Vice President, General Counsel, and our Director, Compensation and Benefits.
+The Compensation Committee is supported in its work by members of our management team-including Dr. Su, our President and Chief Executive Officer, our Senior Vice President, Human Resources, Corporate Communications and Investor Relations, our Senior Vice President, General Counsel, and our Vice President, Compensation and Benefits.
 The Compensation Committee considers the input of these individuals to formulate the specific plan and award designs, including performance measures and performance levels, necessary to align our executive compensation program with our business objectives and strategies.
-These individuals did not attend either executive sessions or portions of any meetings of the Compensation Committee or our Board where their own compensation determinations were made.
+These individuals did not attend either executive sessions or portions of any meetings of the Compensation Committee or our Board where their own compensation determinations were decided.
 Dr. Su does not participate in the determination of her own compensation.

-The Compensation Committee currently consists of Mr. Caldwell, as Chair, Ms. Denzel and Mr. Donofrio, each determined to be "independent" under applicable SEC and Nasdaq rules.
-The Compensation Committee held eight meetings during fiscal 2015.
+The Compensation Committee currently consists of Ms. Denzel, as Chair, and Messrs.
+Claflin and Donofrio, each determined to be "independent" under applicable SEC and Nasdaq rules.
+The Compensation Committee held five meetings during fiscal 2016.

 Innovation and Technology Committee.
 The Innovation and Technology Committee assists the Board in its oversight responsibilities regarding matters of innovation and technology.
 The Innovation and Technology Committee is responsible for reviewing, evaluating and making recommendations to the Board regarding our major technology plans and strategies, including our research and development activities, as well as the technical and market risks associated with product development and investment; reviewing, evaluating and making recommendations regarding talent and skills of our workforce supporting our technology and research and development activities; monitoring the performance of our technology development in support of our overall business strategy; monitoring and evaluating existing and future trends in technology that may affect our strategic plans; and assessing our risk mitigation policies and procedures relating to products based on new technology or significant innovations to existing technology.
-In fiscal 2015, the Innovation and Technology Committee consisted of Mr. Donofrio, as Chair, and Messrs.
-Harding, Inglis and Yahia.
-The Innovation and Technology Committee held four meetings during fiscal 2015.
+The Innovation and Technology Committee currently consists of Mr. Donofrio, as Chair, and Messrs.
+Inglis and Yahia.
+The Innovation and Technology Committee held four meetings during fiscal 2016.